International fisheries

 - United Nations Fish Stocks Agreement (UNFSA)

-New Zealand has ratified (signed up to) a number of international agreements to manage specific international fisheries or areas of the ocean.
+New Zealand has signed international agreements to manage specific international fisheries or areas of the ocean.
 These agreements are managed through Regional Fisheries Management Organisations (RFMOs).

 - Commission for the Conservation of Antarctic Marine Living Resources (CCAMLR)